yasserpulido/simpleshow-drag-and-drop-assestment/README.md

 # Browsers ALERT

 This project is not compatible with Chrome and Edge becuse SVG images format have problems.
-Try with Firefox.
+Try with Firefox.\
+You can use [https://drag-and-drop-react.web.app](https://drag-and-drop-react.web.app) to view it on Firebase.

 # Getting Started with Create React App